Evaluation of exercise stress test: ECG, symptoms, blood pressure, heart rate, performance

 ST segment elevation during exercise stress testing is measured in the J-60 point (whereas ST elevation is measured in the J-point on the resting ECG).
 In patients with ST elevations on the resting ECG (e.g male pattern, early repolarization, left ventricular hypertrophy etc), any additional ST elevation induced by exercise is measured from the initial level of the J-60 point (and not the level of the PR segment).

-The implication of ST elevations during exercise depend on whether they occur in leads with or without pathological Q-waves.
+The implication of ST elevations during exercise depends on whether they occur in leads with or without pathological Q-waves.

 ST elevation in leads without pathological Q-waves